What To Do With Return to A-Z Guide

 Recycle Right!

-1. Staples accepts batteries for recycling at their stores
+1. Staples accepts batteries for recycling at in-store drop-off locations

 While we do our best to stay updated on alternative reuse and recycling locations, we recommend that you call locations before taking your item(s) to confirm that they currently accept them.